-Before we explain Collaborative Competitions and how this approach compares to the usual methods by which companies manage innovation, let's clarify an important issue-the goals of innovation.
+efore we explain Collaborative Competitions and how this approach compares to the usual methods by which companies manage innovation, let's clarify an important issue-the goals of innovation.
 Companies innovate for many reasons, and in that process, they set innovation goals aimed at different purposes.
-In our twenty years of consulting, teaching, and working with companies, we have encountered and examined four purposes of innovation that companies are interested in doing -- incremental radical disruptive and excompanies are interested in doing -- incremental, radical, disruptive, and extreme breakthrough.
+In our twenty years of consulting, teaching, and working with companies, we have encountered and examined four purposes of innovation that companies are interested in doing -- incremental, radical, disruptive, and extreme breakthrough.